Cool Coastal Peloponnese

 Locals say the Peloponnese offers the best of all Greece has to offer, just without the crowds.

-This self-drive itinerary takes you from the bustle of the capital to the furthest corners of this rugged peninsula, uncovering ancient sites steeped in myth and legend, picturesque towns, forested mountains, deserted beaches and colourful, time-honoured traditions.
+This self-drive itinerary takes you from the bustle of the Greek capital to the furthest corners of the rugged Peloponnese peninsula, uncovering ancient sites steeped in myth and legend, picturesque towns, forested mountains, deserted beaches and colourful, time-honoured traditions.

 Days 1-2: Athens